EnriqueMoran/BittleXboxController/README.md

 ## Known issues
 * Gyro command not working.
 * Sometimes command is not recognized, to fix this, send another one (e.g, BALANCE).
+* Sometimes direction input will be detected wrongly (e.g, after sending BACKWARD LEFT, LEFT will be sent immediately afterward).